Randall Duell: Career

 Duell was born on a farm in Russell County, Kansas, moved with his family to Los Angeles, California in 1912, and died of a stroke in Los Angeles, California.

 Duell attended the University of Southern California School of Architecture and graduated in 1925.
 Joining the Los Angeles architectural firm Webber, Staunton and Spaulding, Duell contributed to designs for notable building projects in metropolitan Los Angeles during the 1920s and 1930s, among them the Avalon Casino on Catalina Island, Frary Dining Hall and adjacent residence halls at Pomona College, and Greenacres, the estate of silent movie actor Harold Lloyd in Beverly Hills.
-He and architect Sumner Spaulding collaborated in the design of the Atkinson residence in Bel Air, which was modeled after the Petit Trianon at Versailes.
+He and architect Sumner Spaulding collaborated in the design of the Atkinson residence in Bel Air, which was modeled after the Petit Trianon at Versailles.

 As construction declined during the Great Depression, Metro-Goldwyn-Mayer hired Duell in 1936 to design the set of the Capulet home in Irving Thalberg's production of Romeo and Juliet.
 In 1937, he joined the MGM art department in a full-time capacity.
 During his career as a motion picture art director, he was nominated for three Academy Awards in the category Best Art Direction.
 He received screen credit for his work on 38 films, among them Ninotchka (1939), The Postman Always Rings Twice (1946), Intruder in the Dust (1949), and Singin' in the Rain (1952).
 Additionally he worked on a number of motion pictures without film credit, among them The Wizard of Oz, 1939.
 He retired from MGM in 1959.

 During most of his career at MGM, Duell maintained an outside architectural practice and designed residential and commercial buildings in Southern California.
 Notable among his designs during this period is Casa de Cadillac, a car dealership in Sherman Oaks built in 1948 which is now considered a prime example of Googie architecture.